 - medications for an enlarged prostate

 - removal of scar tissue within the urethra

-There are several remedies a person can do at home to help alleviate urinary hesitancy.
-These steps often involve minimal effort and can be used alongside medical care.
+There are several remedies that a person can try at home that may potentially alleviate urinary hesitancy.
+These steps often involve minimal effort and are usable alongside medical care.

 - taking a warm bath or shower

 - using a hot water bottle or heating pad on the abdomen

 - keeping a record of urination patterns to identify triggers

 - limiting fluid intake